ml8/ml8.github.io/pages/posts/sigcse2026.md

 CS Principles and other "unplugged" curricula have continued this thread of thought.

-However, changes in undergraduate education have lagged behind in these changes.
+However, changes in undergraduate education have lagged behind.
+This lag is rooted in our identities.
-I think that this is because of our identities.
 We consider ourselves, often, as applied mathematicians, or at least "scientists" or "engineers."

 This sort of self-characterization breeds an obsession with formality, precision, and objective assessment---and an obsession with programming as the